zubair-sirajj/information-security/h1-threat-model.md

 ## b) Make-Believe Boogie-Man: A Threat Model for EduSecure Company

 ### Company Overview:
-- Company Name: EduSecure Company
+- **Company Name:** EduSecure Company
-- Industry: Tech Education and Traditional Education
+- **Industry:** Tech Education and Traditional Education
-- Business Model: EduSecure Company helps universities with on-campus and online learning, focusing on protecting student data, keeping educational services up and running, and securing both physical and virtual infrastructures of the university.
+- **Business Model:** EduSecure Company helps universities with on-campus and online learning, focusing on protecting student data, keeping educational services up and running, and securing both physical and virtual infrastructures of the university.

 ### Threat Model Based on the Four Key Questions:

 #### 1. What Are We Working On?
-- Key Assets:
+**- Key Assets:**
-  - Student Information System (SIS): Central repository for sensitive student records.
+  - **Student Information System (SIS):** Central repository for sensitive student records.
 This is the crown jewel.
-  - Learning Management System (LMS) and Virtual Learning Environment (VLE): Essential for delivering courses and keeping academic activities going.
+  - **Learning Management System (LMS) and Virtual Learning Environment (VLE):** Essential for delivering courses and keeping academic activities going.
-  - Campus Network: Provides internet access and secures university resources.
+  - **Campus Network:** Provides internet access and secures university resources.
-  - Access Control Systems: Manages physical security on campus.
+  - **Access Control Systems:** Manages physical security on campus.
-  - Online Exams System: Ensures the security of online exams.
+  - **Online Exams System:** Ensures the security of online exams.
-  - Cloud-Based Storage: Secures all university data, including teacher-student records and course materials.
+  - **Cloud-Based Storage:** Secures all university data, including teacher-student records and course materials.

-- Prioritization:
+**- Prioritization:**
-  - Top Priority: SIS due to its sensitive data.
+  - **Top Priority:** SIS due to its sensitive data.
-  - High Priority: LMS and VLE for academic continuity.
+  - **High Priority:** LMS and VLE for academic continuity.
-  - Medium Priority: Campus Network System for daily operations.
+  - **Medium Priority:** Campus Network System for daily operations.
-  - Lower Priority: Online Exams data.
+  - **Lower Priority:** Online Exams data.
   -
 ![EduSecure](https://github.com/user-attachments/assets/efca1094-5a04-4514-8ee4-c8d8bac9b016)

 #### 2. What Can Go Wrong?
-- Examples of Identified Risks:
+**- Examples of Identified Risks:**
-  - Spoofing: Phishing attacks trick teachers/students into giving up their credentials, leading to unauthorized access – high priority.
+  - **Spoofing:** Phishing attacks trick teachers/students into giving up their credentials, leading to unauthorized access – high priority.
-  - Tampering: Someone changes student grades or records without permission, leading to academic fraud – high priority.
+  - **Tampering:** Someone changes student grades or records without permission, leading to academic fraud – high priority.
-  - Repudiation: Users deny actions like accessing or changing data – medium priority.
+  - **Repudiation:** Users deny actions like accessing or changing data – medium priority.
-  - Information Disclosure: Someone unauthorized gets access to student records, exposing personal and financial info – high priority.
+  - **Information Disclosure:** Someone unauthorized gets access to student records, exposing personal and financial info – high priority.
-  - Denial of Service: A DDoS attack might disrupt online classes and exams on the LMS or VLE- medium priority.
+  - **Denial of Service:** A DDoS attack might disrupt online classes and exams on the LMS or VLE- medium priority.

-- Targeted Threat Actors: Hackers, activists, insiders with bad intentions, and threats specific to the region.
+- **Targeted Threat Actors:** Hackers, activists, insiders with bad intentions, and threats specific to the region.
-- Business Continuity: It’s important to protect data and keep educational resources available to maintain trust and the university’s reputation.
+- **Business Continuity:** It’s important to protect data and keep educational resources available to maintain trust and the university’s reputation.

 #### 3. What Are We Going to Do About It?

-Risk Mitigation Strategies:
+**Risk Mitigation Strategies:**
-- Reduce Attack Surface: Break up the network into smaller, secure segments.
+- **Reduce Attack Surface:** Break up the network into smaller, secure segments.
-- Limit Entry Points: Use Multi-Factor Authentication (MFA) to secure logins.
+- **Limit Entry Points:** Use Multi-Factor Authentication (MFA) to secure logins.
-- Mitigate: Encrypt data, keep software up to date, and regularly train everyone on security.
+- **Mitigate:** Encrypt data, keep software up to date, and regularly train everyone on security.
-- Eliminate: Get rid of outdated systems that aren’t secure.
+- **Eliminate:** Get rid of outdated systems that aren’t secure.
-- Transfer: Get cyber insurance to cover potential losses from attacks.
+- **Transfer:** Get cyber insurance to cover potential losses from attacks.
-- Accept: Allow minor disruptions that won’t affect critical operations.
+- **Accept:** Allow minor disruptions that won’t affect critical operations.

 #### 4. Did We Do a Good Enough Job?